Copy Trading For Beginners

 Risk

 A common beginner’s mistake is only copying one trader.
 A profitable trading history does not guarantee future returns.
 All traders can produce a period of poor returns or losses.
 It is always best to split your money and follow more than one trader.
-This will give you better diversification and will allow you to earn a profit even if one trader has a bad month or year.
+This will give you better diversification and will allow you protect your balance even if one trader has a bad month or year.
 Diversification will reduce the risk associated with all types of trading and is one of the most basic types of risk management.
 All beginner traders should try to diversify their investment portfolio.

 Other risks associated with copy trading include: